 Roads phase 2 and phase 4 schemes

-During the same period, we will also be sharing the designs for the roads phase 2 and phase 4 schemes.
+During the same period, we also shared the designs for the roads phase 2 and phase 4 schemes.

 About the future of Hoo

 If more homes are built on the Hoo Peninsula there will need to be improvements to roads, transport and environment to support this.